-Department of Education Commissioner Penny Schwinn, pictured at right with Health Commissioner Dr. Lisa Piercey, photographed at an Oct. press conference with Gov. Lee.
+TCAP troubles!
+Department of Education Commissioner Penny Schwinn, pictured at right. with former Health Commissioner Dr. Lisa Piercey, has run into another educational oopsie.
 (Photo: John Partipilo)

 Tennessee Textbook Commission Chairman Linda Cash sent a message to the state Department of Education Thursday, declaring the group’s independence and letting officials know that no vendors should get an advantage in the coming math book selection process.

 Under state law, “there are no pilots of anything to be pushed out during the 18 months of the adoption cycle,” Cash said during a meeting of the Textbook and Instructional Materials Quality Commission.

 Cash, director of Bradley County Schools, made it clear the textbook commission is in charge of selecting books and materials and said she would consult with the commission’s attorney or the state Attorney General’s Office in case a district or vendor is found to be violating that law.

 The commission wants to avoid a replay of the recent English Language Arts book and materials adoption when the Department of Education got a little too close to the bidding process.

 In fact, Cash wanted to discuss a request for proposals by the Department of Education to hire a vendor who would be responsible for helping school districts prepare for the coming math book and materials adoption.
 Cash said she wanted “clarification” on the RFP’s purpose.